13.2. Calculation algorithm “4DVAR”¶

 assimilation:

 which is usually designed as the “4D-Var” functional (see for example [Talagrand97]).
 The terms “4D-Var”, “4D-VAR” and “4DVAR” are equivalent.
+This mono-objective optimization algorithm is naturally written for a single estimate on a time window for the simulation.
 It is well suited in cases of non-linear observation and evolution operators, its application domain is similar to the one of Kalman filters, specially the Calculation algorithm “ExtendedKalmanFilter” or the Calculation algorithm “UnscentedKalmanFilter”.

 The general required commands, available in the editing user graphical or textual interface, are the following: